DD2480-Group-26/TagStudioClone/report.md

 ## Requirements for the new feature or requirements affected by functionality being refactored

+### Requirements for [Feature Request]: Sort by Filename #822

+#### Requirement 1: Add to sort mode in SortingModeEnum
+- Add a new alternative in SortingModeEnum

+#### Requirement 2: Update the search_library function
+- Adding a case to the function to handle the sorting by filename

+#### Requirement 3: Add the alternative to translations
+- Add the "FILENAME" to the dropdown menu

+#### Requirement 4: Update the filter functions
+- Make sure the new sorting mode is correctly used

 ### Requirements for [Feature Request]: Shortcut customization #814

 #### Requirement 1: Configurable shortcut